Painkiller995/AlfaGadgets/README.md

 This is a real time render gadgets will work with all resolutions.

-No image included, which mean the gadget will use internet explorer engine to render design.
+No image included, which mean the gadget will use internet explorer engine to render design, that's will give you a very high resolution gadget.

 **Version Number: 1.0**